Aspen

 Weld County, CO - November - December

-Long-term exit strategies look the most promising: Median home values in the Colorado real estate market have escalated almost exponentially in as little as eight years.
+Long-term exit strategies look the most promising: Median home values in the Colorado real estate market have escalated almost exponentially in as little as a decade.
 As a result, deals with attractive profit margins are growing harder and harder to come by.
-Passive income investors, however, are able to navigate around today’s higher prices by renting the property out for an extended period of time.
+However, passive income investors can navigate around today’s higher prices by renting the property out for an extended period of time.
 Several years of renting may prove more than enough to offset the extra money it took to secure the deal.
 Colorado’s current rental rates should generate enough cash flow to justify acquiring higher-priced assets.

 Inventory will remain tight: The Colorado real estate market is in dire need of housing inventory; it’s part of the reason prices have risen so high.
-The state doesn’t even have half of the available housing it would prefer.
-New construction projects are in the works, but the state simply needs far more inventory than what is expected to come to the market in the next year.
+The state only has about 20% of the available housing it would prefer.
+New construction projects are in the works, but the state needs far more inventory than what is expected to come to the market in the next year.
 More homes are expected to hit the market, but not enough to satiate current demand.